-Fig. 7.15 Tools for previewing the letters Click on the arrows (<< >>) to scan through the recipients' letters Notice how the data from the Address List has been merged into each of the letters, giving each letter a customized look.
+Fig. 7.17 Tools for previewing the letters Click on the double arrows (<< >>) in the Mail Merge Task Pane (Fig. 7.17 above) to scan through the recipients' letters Notice how the data from the Address List has been merged into each of the letters, giving each letter a customized look.
 Notice, too, that you can further edit both the recipients list and the letters at this stage, prior to printing the Field Trip notices.
 7.4 PRINTING THE FIELD TRIP NOTICE Step 6: Complete the merge It's time for Step 6 of the mail merge process.
-Before we print the Field Trip Notices, however, let's review what we've done so far. - In Step 1 you selected Letters as your document type. - Then in Step 2 you opted to Use the current document as your starting document, since you had already opened up the Letters template as the basis for the Field Trip Notice. - Step 3 is where you opted to Type a new list and you created the 10 records for the mail merge database (Address List).
-ESSENTIAL MICROSOFT OFFICE 2007: Tutorials for Teachers Copyright © Bernard John Poole, 2007.
-All rights reserved - In Step 4 you wrote the text of the form letter, including the placeholders for the data that is to be merged from the Address List. - Then in Step 5 you had the opportunity to preview your letters with the customized data inserted into each one.
+Before we print the Field Trip Notices, however, let's review what we've done so far. - In Step 1 you selected Letters as your document type. - Then in Step 2 you opted to Use the current document as your starting document, since you had already opened up the Letters template as the basis for the Field Trip Notice. - Step 3 is where you opted to Type a new list and you created the 10 records for the mail merge database (Address List). - In Step 4 you wrote the text of the form letter, including the placeholders for the data that is to be merged from the Address List. - Then in Step 5 you had the opportunity to preview your letters with the customized data inserted into each one.
 Word can now swing into action and, in Step 6, merge the data from the Address List with the Field Notice form letter that you have prepared.
 At the bottom of the Mail Merge Task Pane, click on Next: Complete the merge At this point, you have two options in the Mail Merge Task Pane.
-You can Print the letters without further editing, in which case you would simply click in the Task Pane on Print... and Word will go ahead and print the 10 form letters.
+You can Print the letters without further editing, in which case you would simply click in the Task Pane on Print... and Word will go ahead and print the 10 form letters, either to a file on your flash drive (USB drive) or, assuming that the computer you are using is connected to a printer and the printer is turned on, to a printer as such.
 Alternatively, before you print the letters, you can do some final editing.
 For example, you could add a sentence to each letter saying something special about the student.
 This would further individualize the letters, giving parents the sense that the letter they receive is unique to them.
 Let's see how this would work.
 In the Mail Merge Task Pane, click on Edit individual letters... and, in the dialog box that pops up, click on OK because you want to edit every letter Word immediately merges all your letters into one long untitled merge document.